THE FARM, has been around since 1961 and has been open to the public since 1968.

 Open throughout the year on Saturdays and Sundays, as well as most of the month of October for our Fall Harvest Festival, THE FARM’s hours are 9:00 am till about 4:00 PM on most open days.

 Shopping the market is always free.
-If you wish to visit with the animals of BARN BUDDIES RESCUE, we do charge a small admission fee of $6 dollars for adults and $4 dollar for kids old enough to walk.
+If you wish to visit with the animals of BARN BUDDIES RESCUE, we do charge a small admission fee of $8 dollars for age 13+ and $4 dollar for kids old enough to walk through 12.

 All proceeds go toward the housing, feeding and care of the many animals on the property, many of which are rescues.

 Feed The Animals –

 We do allow our visitors to feed some of our animals.
-For a small fee, we provide bags of hay to folks who would like to feed the cows, horses, goats and other animals.
+For a small fee, we provide bags of hay for $1 each to folks who would like to feed the cows, horses, goats and other animals.

 We’ll tell you exactly which animals to feed and which not to, as well as how to do it properly.